 - Professor Luke March

-- Professor (Personal Chair of Post-Soviet and Comparative Politics); Deputy Director of the Princess Dashkova Russia Centre; Deputy Head of Politics and International Relations (from 1 August 2017)
+- Professor of Post-Soviet and Comparative Politics; Deputy Director of the Princess Dashkova Russia Centre; Deputy Head of Politics and International Relations (from 1 August 2017)

 - 3.08 Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD

 - Research Interests